Salix myricoides 'Bronze Beauty'

 myricoides = myrica like

-This branch sport came from our original plant that originated in Wisconsin.
-I propagated 15 cuttings from this plant in 2014 and two cuttings, obviously from the same branch produced new leaves that look they had been treated with Coppertone®.
+This selection appeared amongst our original plants of Salix myricoides.
+I propagated 15 cuttings from this plant in 2014 and two cuttings, obviously from the same plant produced new leaves that look they had been treated with Coppertone®.
 So I took cuttings from one of these plants and they all were identical to the sport.
 It is more vigorous and has larger leaves than the original species.
+After growing it for several years I now believe it may be a hybrid, perhaps with Salix x fragilis and that might explain the vigour, but not the leaf color!
 It is a well-behaved shrub with several stems, many more if coppiced for a year or two.
 The young twigs are typically reddish-brown, but has been found with yellow-green variants, ours are the former.
 The handsome shiny, relatively thick leaves are its best feature and appear densely on the stems; this selection has larger leaves than the species, 6in long by 2.5in wide.
 The undersides are densely glaucous and appear almost white.
 When the wind blows (as it usually does on our ridge) the undersides of the leaves flash like summer snowbirds.
 Catkins appear before or as the leaves are opening and our plants have female catkins that are attractive and abundant.
 Hardy to USDA Zone 2?

 USES: a fine shrub for the average garden with attractive bronze new foliage and a looser habit than the species.